 - Held-to-collect business model: this includes cash and cash equivalents, balances due from brokers and other receivables.
-These financial assets are held to collect contractual cash flows. - Other business model: this includes debt securities, equity investments, investments in unlisted open-ended investment funds, investments in listed bonds/ notes, unlisted private equities and derivatives.
+These financial assets are held to collect contractual cash flows. - Other business model: this includes sovereign bonds, investments in listed bonds/notes and derivatives.
 These financial assets are managed and their performance is evaluated, on a fair value basis, with frequent sales taking place.